daostack/vanille/README.md

 **Note**: If you are using Chrome with Metamask, you will need to disable MetaMask or else point it to your local computer.

+<a name="whichChain"></a>
 ## Migrate to a Different Testnet

-The "arcjs_network" OS environment variable defines which network you are migrating to and running from.
+The `arcjs_network` environment variable, defined in the developer's OS environment or on the build command line, specifies which blockchain network should be used by the application.
 Can be "ganache", "kovan", "ropsten" or "ganache".
 The default is "ganache".

+This environment variable is used when migrating contracts from Arc.js and when building the app bundle.
+The webpack config file obtains the value at build time and pokes it into the app bundle where it is used at runtime.

+When deploying to production, we avoid grabbing the wrong chain from the dev environment by hard-coding the desired chain into the [NPM command that builds the production version of the app bundle](README#production).
+But when migrating, you must set the network environment variable yourself.

-See more about migration, including how to set the right port numbers, in the [Arc.js documentation about migration](https://daostack.github.io/arc.js/Migration/).
+See more about migration, including how to set the right network node url and port numbers, in the [Arc.js documentation about migration](https://daostack.github.io/arc.js/Migration/).

 ## Build and Serve Vanille for Debugging with Hot Module Replacement